jlchiara/Breast-Cancer-Classifier/README.md

 Breast cancer is a critical health issue, and early and accurate diagnosis is vital.
 This project uses logistic regression to classify breast tumors based on features extracted from the Breast Cancer Wisconsin dataset.
 The primary goal is to enhance the detection of malignant tumors and reduce the risk associated with false negatives.

 ## Dataset
-This project utilizes the Breast Cancer Wisconsin dataset, available on Kaggle [Breast Cancer Wisconsin Dataset](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data?select=data.csv).
+This project utilizes the Breast Cancer (Diagnostic) Wisconsin dataset, available on [Kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data?select=data.csv).
 The dataset includes various features of breast tumors, such as texture, smoothness, and concavity, which are used to train and test the classification model.